 Compensation and Details:

-This application deadline for the September-November 2019 program is August 30, 2019.
+This application deadline for the January-March 2020 program is December 13, 2019.
 Any late submissions will be held for the next program dates.